-If you have questions about live chamber music in the Berkshires, we have the answers here.
+If you have questions about live chamber music in Great Barrington, we have the answers here.
 If you’re looking for things to do in the Berkshires – listening to live music is a great choice.
-Music and arts and culture organizations are slowly opening up again with live music and performance.
-Governor Baker announced that indoor performance venues (such as concert venues and theaters) can reopen, with social-distancing in place, at 50% capacity with no more than 500 people as of Monday, March 1st.
-While we wait for the Berkshires to go back to normal, why don’t you learn a bit about chamber music and the best places to see and perform chamber music in the Southern Berkshires.
+Music and arts and culture organizations are once again alive with live music and performance.
+Learn a bit about chamber music and the best places to see and perform chamber music in Great Barrington and the Southern Berkshires.
 We’ll answer the following questions:

 When visitors come to The Berkshires in Western Massachusetts, they come for the natural beauty, the quiet, the charming towns (such as Great Barrington, Lenox, Stockbridge), and for the culture.
 The Southern Berkshires has about 30 premier theater, dance, visual arts, historic and heritage venues.
 Many people who come to the Berkshires enjoy live music, which can be found all over.
 But what about when they specifically want to listen to chamber music?

 Want to enjoy live chamber music in the Berkshires?
 Read on!